velask9/javascript-react-1/Assignments.md

 Always keep the DevTools console open (ctl+shift+i).

 When you are finished create a PR called `Ex.
-3: Tweet Storm`.
+4: Like Counter`.

 # Ex.
 5: